What is Leadership Coaching?

 Leadership coaching isn’t a fad.
 It’s how well-intentioned but human managers stop winging it and start really leading.

+And yes!
+It’s worth whatever you make of it.
 For folks in leadership positions – managers, team leaders, senior executives – developing critical leadership skills while refining their personal leadership style is a must-have.
-Think of leadership coaches like personal trainers – not for your body, but your brain.

 After all, some of the skills you're building on as a leader include emotional awareness, resilience, and the ability to inspire others – without losing your mind.